sswrockfunds/alpha-quicksight/README.md

 - All other views are `MATERIALIZED VIEWS` that are generated on this base data
   - `_avg7d` only needs to be generated once a day
   - `intraday_top_instruments` view is only based on the `alpha.trades` table

+## Important Note on Old Data
+- Before `2024-01-01` the old database must be used
+- Before `2022-11-16` the underlying positions where archived in `positions__underlyings_archive`
+  - And they have another column schema (no wallet, no cash balance or available balance)

 ## Setup
 ### Access